SysKitTeam/docs-spdockit/spdockit-spo/spo-snapshots.md

    #### Security:

    * __Permissions__ - If you want to know the permissions of each list item on the tenant, you can get that information by selecting the __Permissions check box__ and setting the Load Depth to list item.
-You can also select the __Active Directory Group Members__ check box if you wish to load members of the AD groups.
+You can also select the __Active Directory Group Members__ check box if you wish to load members of the __Security groups__.

 1. Go to __Load Target__ to select the scope on which SPDocKit Service will crawl for data – for example, the entire farm/tenant, Web application, site collection or specific subsites.